 Any housewife would automatically wonder how in the world to make such a room seem livable.
 Olive, though, is a very clever young woman and has solved that problem admirably.
 Once you're in her living room, you forget all about the wide-open spaces surrounding you.
 The chintz-covered sofa is a soft, comfortable thing, fairly crying for a tired body.
-Chairs and lamps and tables are scattered around unit worderful convergence and good with wonderful convenience and good taste.
+Chairs and lamps and tables are scattered around with wonderful convenience and good taste.

 One huge wall is almost entirely covered by well-thumbed books of every kind.
 Over in one lovely corner is a 200-year-old secretary which Lanny picked up in a Cape Cod junk-shop.
-There's a grand piano and a specially built radio-phonograph combination.
-Five aged scatter-rugs are placed judiciously on the wide-plank, dark-stained floors.
+There's a grand piano and a specially built radio-phonograph com-bination.
+Five aged scatter-rugs are placed judiciously on the wide-plank, dark-stained floors dark-stained floors.

 The walls and ceiling beams are painted a cool, restful blue.
 That same color motif is carried over to the colorful drapes framing the gigantic 20-foot windows.
-Those drapes were one of Olive's biggest prob-lems: each of the two windows re-quired 36 yards of material!
+Those drapes were one of Olive's biggest problems: each of the two windows required 36 yards of material!
 Leading off the two-story living room is a staircase which winds up to a balcony and the upstairs rooms.
-Downstairs, the dining room has been converted into an office for Lanny, where he can answer his fan mail, file his music and scripts and keep all his business rec-ords.
-So the large balcony landing ords.
+Downstairs. the dining room has been converted into an office for Lanny, where he can answer his fan mail, file his music and scripts and keep all his business recscripts and keep all his business rec-ords.
 So the large balcony landing became a flower-papered dining al-cove.
-There, placed in an open, Colonial-break-front cabinet, is the Rosses' precious collection of early American china and some of their antique glassware.
-Lanny's own room, with its simple, modern furniture, is the sort of den that every man at some time or other has dreamed of: it smells of pipe tohas dreamed of: it smells of pipe tohas dreamed of: It shields of pipe to-bacco; there are furniture scars where shoe heels were slapped down; books and papers and Lanny's stamp collec-tion and records of his programs are scattered around.
+There, placed in an open, Colonial break-front cabinet, is the Rosses' precious collection of early American china and some of their scattered around.

+Lanny's own room, with its simple, modern furniture, is the sort of den that every man at some time or other has dreamed of: it smells of pipe to-bacco; there are furniture scars where shoe heels were slapped down; books and papers and Lanny's stamp collection and records of his programs are the pillows of the chintz sofa.